Saimaa ringed seal: Conservation

 The Saimaa ringed seal lives mainly in two Finnish national parks, Kolovesi and Linnansaari.
 Strays have been seen in a much larger area, including Savonlinna centre.

 Norppalive

 Norppalive (literally "Ringed Seal Live") is a live webcast of the Saimaa ringed seal produced by WWF.
 It shows a live image of a place that is occasionally visited by a Saimaa ringed seal.
 The purpose of Norppalive is to raise awareness of the Saimaa ringed seal.
-In 2016, Norppalive gathered at its best 180,000 simultaneous viewers and a total of more than two million viewers.
-One of the most well-known ringed seals found in live broadcasts is Pullervo, which has gained the status of Finland's most famous Saimaa ringed seal.
+In 2016, Norppalive had up to 180,000 simultaneous viewers and a total of more than two million viewers.
+One of the most well-known ringed seals found in live broadcasts is Pullervo, who has become Finland's most famous Saimaa ringed seal.